Live Beautiful by Athena Calderone reveals how creatives decorate and shape their interiors.

-Don’t second guess your instincts.
-I was always a total fan of this method of styling, preferring not to spend too long deliberating over whether pieces “work” together.
-Here’s why –
+I was always a fan of this styling method, preferring not to spend too long deliberating over whether pieces “work” together.

 “I COLLECT WHAT I LOVE AND TRUST IT WILL FIND ITS PLACE …”Laure Hériard Dubreuil

-This is what Calderone calls patina versus polish.
-I agree that our homes need both.
+Calderone calls this patina versus polish.
+I agree with her that our homes need both.